wmde/software.wikimedia.de/README.md

 available at `http://localhost:8000/` in your browser.
 For development, you probably want to use the development entry point `url:8000/index.dev.php`, which enables debug mode and disables HTTP caching.

-There are a few smoke tests that can be run with `composer ci`
+There are a few smoke tests that can be run with `composer ci`.

 ### I'm a UX and allergic to PHP